Headaches are a common health complaint. They can range from a minor nuisance to a…

 PHYSICAL ISSUES ASSOCIATED WITH STRESS THAT CAN LEAD TO SEIZURES:

-• An ongoing period of stress, also called chronic stress, can cause mood problems such as anxiety and depression.
-These mood problems only contribute to worsening stress, leading to even more problems that increase the chance of a seizure.
+- An ongoing period of stress, also called chronic stress, can cause mood problems such as anxiety and depression.
+These mood problems only contribute to worsening stress, leading to even more problems that increase the chance of a seizure from stress.

-• Stress can lead to a lack of sleep or an interrupted sleep cycle.
-This can trigger a stress-related seizure.
+- Stress can lead to a lack of sleep or an interrupted sleep cycle.
+This can trigger stress-related seizures.

 HOW CAN I MANAGE MY STRESS LEVELS?

 We all manage stress differently.
-A recent study of people suffering from stress-related seizures found that 90% of the people who took concrete steps to actively manage the stress in their lives believed it had reduced their seizure risk.
+A recent study of people suffering from seizures caused by stress and anxiety found that 90% of the people who took concrete steps to actively manage the stress in their lives believed it had reduced their seizure risk.
 Basically, if there is stress in your life, you should make a personal plan to make the situation better or to avoid it.

 CONTACT NEUROLOGY CENTERS TO LEARN MORE ABOUT STRESS-INDUCED SEIZURES AND EPILEPSY

-We are committed to helping people learn about how stress can lead to seizures and epilepsy.
-If you or a loved one are suffering from stress-related seizures, you can contact the Neurology Center for Epilepsy and Seizures to learn more about our services.
+We are committed to helping people learn about stress and epilepsy.
+If you or a loved one are suffering from emotional stress seizures, you can contact the Neurology Center for Epilepsy and Seizures to learn more about our services.